AdobeDocs/app-builder/src/pages/guides/app_builder_guides/distribution.md

       envKey: 'AWS_SECRET'
 ```

-*This secret screenshot is pending a bug fix*
+> Note: This secret screenshot is pending a bug fix.

 ##### Multiple configuration options